Contrast-Security-OSS/docs/content/installation/java/server/Vertx.md

 -->

-## Getting Started With Vert.x
+## Get Started with Vert.x

 Support of the Vert.x framework within the Java Agent is based on the Contrast Netty implementation, specifically the ability to follow key data events through Vert.x's messaging system.

-### Configuring Vert.x Web Applications with the Java Agent
+### Configure Vert.x web applications with the Java agent

-#### Recommendeded Approach:
-The simplest approach for configuring the Contrast Java Agent with a Vert.x Web Application is to package the web application as a standalone or *fat* jar.
-This can be achieved by including the following plugin in the **POM.xml** file:
+The simplest approach for configuring the Contrast Java agent with a Vert.x web application is to package the web application as a standalone or fat JAR.
+You can do this by including the following plugin in the *POM.xml* file:

 ```xml
 <plugin>